+- Ensuring the accessibility of the document.
+Specifically, check that you:

+- Use headings

+- Use lists

+- Use meaningful hyperlinks

+- Add alternate text to images

+- Identify document language

+- Use tables wisely

+- Use text that is at least 12-pt font

+- Use built-in page number functions

+- Use the paragraph formatting function to add space between paragraphs or sections instead of using hard returns

+- Using the Microsoft Accessibility Checker to find and fix accessibility issues.

-- Ensuring instructions and expectations are clear. - Avoiding jargon and write in plain language (clear, concise, well-organized, appropriate to intended audience). - Ensuring learners will not be disadvantaged by course choices.
+- Ensuring instructions and expectations are clear.

+- Avoiding jargon and write in plain language (clear, concise, well-organized, appropriate to intended audience).

+- Ensuring learners will not be disadvantaged by course choices.
 For example, when creating course expectations, consider the accessibility implications (Creating Accessible Learning Environments, n.d.).
-For example, a 'no lap top policy may negatively impact students who need their computer for note taking.
+For example, a 'no laptop policy' may negatively impact students who need their computer for note taking.